Haczów: World War II (1939–1944)

 On September 9, 1939, Haczów came under German occupation when the elements of the German 1.
 Gebirgs Division marched into the village.
-Beginning from 1939 to 1940, the German authorities had tried, like Goralenvolku, to create a separate nation in Haczów.
-They created a new term for a Haczowian: Hatshower.
+Beginning from 1939 to 1940, the German authorities had tried, like Goralenvolk, to create a separate nation in Haczów.
+They created a new term for a Haczowian: Hatschower.
 However this turned out to be unsuccessful even after the threats of Nazi concentration camps as well as the promised benefits did not affect the residents of Haczów to admit to being Germans.
 Many, in order to avoid being conscripted into the German army, admitted to a Swedish nationality.
 (Sweden was a neutral country.)
 After the failing attempt of Germanisation, the first arrests started on June 19, 1940.
 The Haczowian pastor Fr.
-Marcin Tomaka was arrested on June 19, 1940 for keeping an illegal radio.
+Marcin Tomaka was arrested on June 19, 1940, for keeping an illegal radio.
 He was first sent to a prison in Sanok and then was transported to Auschwitz.
 On December 12, 1940, he was sent to Dachau (his camp number was 22242) where he died on July 8, 1942.
 A total of 25 Haczowians died in concentration camps and 3 died as the result of being overworked on forced labor projects.
 The years of 1939–1940 were the hardest for the locals who suffered under the new requisitions, quotas and taxes.
 Many suffered from hunger as well as the ever-present fear of arrests.
 The Jewish population was taken to Rymanów, where they were massacred in the forest.